-- Insert the end of the screwdriver or rotary disk on the carved slot.
+- Insert the end of the screwdriver or rotary disk into the carved slot.
 Gently turn the screwdriver in a clockwise rotation for the screw to push out of the surface.

 High-quality steel screws may require a more powerful carving tool to create a cut or hole.
-You should also carefully use it to avoid further damages to the hex screw.
+You should also carefully use it to avoid further damage to the hex screw.

 If the above procedure doesn’t do the trick, you can use locking pliers or adjustable wrenches in extracting the hex screw.
 Special tools under this are Vise-Grips and Mole Wrench, which are specific brands of pliers and wrenches.

-Listed below is the procedure of removing hex screws using these tools:
+Listed below is the procedure for removing hex screws using these tools: